samobafemi/primaryBid/README.md

 The project was created using cypress.io automation tool and IDE used was visual studio code.
 The language used was Javascript.
-After clonning the repository, install the required dependencies: NPM, Cypress, Mocha, Mochawesome.
+After clonning the repository, install the required dependencies: Node.js, Cypress, Mocha, Mochawesome.

-The cypress folder contains Fixture folder, Integration folder, and I created a pageObject foledr.
+The cypress folder contains Fixture folder, Integration folder, and I created a pageObject folder.
 Fixtures folder contian testData.json where I have all the test data used in the script and datahelper.js used in the generation of random email address.
 Integration folder contains the primaryBid test suites which contains the test cases for the script.
 PageObject folder is the repository for all the elements and their locators for all the pages interracted with during the automation.